TurboGears/tg2docs/docs/building_docs.rst

 Please see a BasicInstall_ if you do not have these.

-We also use mercurial_, which is a fast, lightweight source control management system.
-You can download it from the link in this file, or if you have ubuntu:
+We also use Mercurial_, which is a fast, lightweight source control management system.
+You can download it from the link in this file, or if you have
+ubuntu:

     sudo apt-get install mercurial

 Setup
 -----

 We recommend using a virtualenv for documentation development.
-Setup could be done without a virtualenv, but we don't recommend it.
+While you can work without the virtualenv, we do not recommend it, do not support, and do not document the methods to do so.

-First, we setup the virtualenv and install the Turbogears 2.1 development branch, after first downloading it using mercurial.
+First, we setup the virtualenv and install the Turbogears 2.1 development branch, after first downloading it using Mercurial_.
 Below, we chose to use the name "tgdocs" for our virtualenv directory, and used a subdirectory under that "src" for our work directory.
 You could use different names if you must.